itsmevidhyak/Trippy/README.md

   2. Numerical stability.
   3. Idiomatic.
 The team argue that tfp code "reads naturally".

+I really don't know what these mean at this point.
 Going to understand what these mean in reality by experiencing the tfp realm.

 References: <br>
 https://github.com/nickb- <br>